sbraford/provision-vagrant/README.md

+# provision-vagrant

-# provision-vagrant - easily create and provision new Ruby on Rails dev boxes
+## Easily create and provision new Ruby on Rails Vagrant VM dev boxes

-The `provision-vagrant` gem works in conjunction with (Vagrant by HashiCorp)(https://www.vagrantup.com/) to let you easily spin up new Vagrant Virtual Machines--such as one pre-configured to include all of the necessary software to build a Ruby on Rails application.
+The `provision-vagrant` gem works in conjunction with [Vagrant by HashiCorp](https://www.vagrantup.com/) to let you easily spin up new Vagrant Virtual Machines--such as one pre-configured to include all of the necessary software to build a Ruby on Rails application.

 ## Why?